-What are some things to do in Seaside, Oregon when it’s raining?
+What are some things to do in Seaside, Oregon, when it’s raining?

-Go to local coffee shops, explore the Oregon Film Museum, go to the Seaside Aquarium, do the Seaside Inverted Experience, check out a restaurant or bar, shop, or stay inside at one of the many historic hotels.
+Go to local coffee shops, explore the Oregon Film Museum, the Seaside Aquarium, do the Seaside Inverted Experience, check out a restaurant or bar, shop, or stay inside at one of the many historic hotels.
 It would also be a good time to check out the Seaside Carousel Mall.

 What are the best tourist attractions in Seaside, Oregon?

 Some of Seaside’s best tourist attractions include walking the Seaside Promenade, checking out the End of Trail monument, or exploring the Lewis and Clark Wildlife Refuge.
 For fun photos, stop in the Inverted Experience.
 Other excellent choices are feeding sea lions at the Seaside Aquarium or seeing sandy dunes and sunset at dusk on the Seaside Beach.